dickyw71/d3-heat-map/Notes.md

 - ~~Choose better colour scale~~
 - ~~Calculate temperature delta~~
 - Tool-tip with Month name, year, temp (base + variance) and temp delta

+divide y axis height by 12 (each month) + offset half month height to centre text append text for each month to left of y axis